da-nrw/DNSCore/ContentBroker/src/main/markdown/preparing_irods_for_dnscore.md

 4. "out-of-the-box" capabilities for replication, maintenance and low-level bitstream verification.
 5. has a vivid community

-The version described here is community iRODS Version (3.X), you may consider also the e-iRODS Version. www.eirods.org but this is to be tested.
+The version described here is community iRODS Version (3.X), you may consider also the e-iRODS Version. www.eirods.org but this not tested with DNSCore.

 Several hardware platforms are supported by iRODS "out-of-the-box", but having a standard "mount-point" (unix file system) is always a good start.
 Tape devices not being able to provide such, may be connected via MSS compound devices and need a special setup.